tagion/tagion/docs/docs/protocols/consensus/HashGraph.md

 The consensus between network nodes is archived by looking at the transaction history in the graph and updating the virtual voting.

-The active nodes, which are tracked in the hashgraph are a fixed number of N nodes, and the majority voting is defined when more than 2/3 has of nodes N.
+The active nodes, which are tracked in the hashgraph are a fixed number of N nodes, and the majority voting is defined when more than 2/3 of nodes N have voted.

 ![Mother father](/figs/mother_father.svg)

 The edges are uniquely identified by the cryptographical hash of the event to which it is connected.
-An event can only have two event connections: a mother-event, the previous event from the same node, the father-event created and sent from another node.
+An event can only have two event connections: a mother-event, the previous event from the same node and a father-event which is created and sent from another node.
 If an event does not have a mother, it’s defined as an Eva event; if an event only has mothers connected to it, it is defined as a father-less event.

 ![Event package](/figs/event_package.excalidraw.svg)